AdaCore/spark2014/docs/lrm/source/introduction.rst

 designed to meet the needs of high-assurance software development.
 |SPARK| is based on Ada 2012, both subsetting the language to remove
-features that defy verification and also extending the system of contracts by defining new Ada aspects to support modular, formal verification.
+features that defy verification and also extending the system of contracts by defining new Ada aspects to support modular, constructive, formal verification.

-The new aspects support abstraction and refinement and facilitate deep static analysis to be performed including information-flow analysis and formal verification of an implementation against a specification.
+The new aspects support the analysis of incomplete programs, abstraction and refinement and facilitate deep static analysis to be performed including information-flow analysis and formal verification of an implementation against a specification.

+Meaningful static analysis is possible on complete programs without the |SPARK| specific aspects and pragmas (for programs which are otherwise within the |SPARK| subset), in fact the formal verification of an implementation against a specification of a complete program is possible using only the Ada 2012 contracts.
+Without the |SPARK|
+specific aspects, however, analysis has to be performed on a completed program and cannot be applied constructively during its development.

 |SPARK| is a much larger and more flexible language than its
 predecessor SPARK 2005.
 The language can be configured to suit